 |17||CR301||Intro to the Religions of Asia and the Pacific|

 How long does it take to get through these courses?

 The minimum time is three years full-time study.
 The Manual 532.4 states that once a person gets his or her first district license, he or she has ten years to complete the course of study.

 What resources are available for teachers and students?

 The Asia-Pacific Region is developing learning resources for the above courses.
-As these are produced, they may be found at this website: http://www.equippingforservice.org.
-Please look under the tab called “Course of Study.”
-There are links on this website to additional resources from the USA/Canada Region and the Africa Region.
+As these are produced, they may be accessed at the above links.
+There are links to additional resources from the USA/Canada Region and the Africa Region.